-Phase 1 – Subject to Removal: During the first phase of removal proceedings, ICE will present evidence and arguments to the Immigration Judge explaining why it believes an individual is "subject to removal" under U.S. immigration laws.
-Foreign nationals can be subject to removal for many reasons including criminal convictions, terrorist activities, lying to U.S. government officials, overstaying their I-94s (periods of authorized stay), violating the terms of their visa or status, or being present in the United States without having been inspected and admitted (EWI).
+Phase 1 – Subject to Removal: During the first phase of removal proceedings, ICE will present evidence and arguments to the immigration judge explaining why it believes an individual is "subject to removal" under U.S. immigration laws.
+Foreign nationals can be subject to removal for many reasons, including criminal convictions, terrorist activities, lying to U.S. government officials, overstaying their I-94s (periods of authorized stay), violating the terms of their visa or status, or being present in the United States without having been inspected and admitted (EWI).

 Phase 2 – Relief from Removal.
-The second phase of removal proceedings comes after an Immigration Judge finds a foreign national subject to removal.
+The second phase of removal proceedings comes after an immigration judge finds a foreign national subject to removal.
 In this second phase, a person can apply for various forms of relief from removal.
-These include but are not limited to adjustment of status to that of a permanent resident, cancellation of removal, asylum, withholding of removal, withholding of removal under the Convention Against Torture, or certain waivers of the offenses that made the individual subject to removal in the first place.
+These include but are not limited to adjustment of status to that of a permanent resident, cancellation of removal, asylum, withholding of removal, withholding of removal under the Convention against Torture, or certain waivers of the offenses that made the individual subject to removal in the first place.

-Schedule a Case Assessment either in person in Cleveland, OH or Charlotte, NC or via telephone.
-Call us at (866) 448-2994.
+Schedule a case assessment either in person in Cleveland, Ohio, or via telephone.
+Call us at 866-448-2994.